chin-rcip/collections-model/docs/en/tm/current/05-life-events.md

 Whilst actors have professional or artistic occupations, people also hold social status(es), like being a leader, an Indigenous Community elder, or a knight.
 These cannot be modeled as occupations because they are not *pursued* per se and do not fit the scope of `F51_Pursuit`.

 [CIDOC CRM-Soc](http://www.cidoc-crm.org/crmsoc/) will have a class called “Phase” that may document such statuses, but it is still in development.
 In the meantime, the best way to model social statuses is to use an `E7_Activity` class carried out by the `E39_Actor` holding said status.

+When it comes to schooling activities, the [Group Belonging](https://chin-rcip.github.io/collections-model/en/target-model/current/social-bonds#group-belonging) pattern is certainly the most common option as museums describe essentially the fact of being a member of a school rather than the schooling activity itself.
+However, the current pattern could be used if the input data is not referring to any institution in particular (e.g., this person was a student from 1952 to 1964).
+To describe the latter, we do not have a consensus whether this pattern or the [Occupation](https://chin-rcip.github.io/collections-model/en/target-model/current/life-events#occupation) one should be used.

 <a name="035_Pattern_SocialStatus_p"></a>035_Pattern_SocialStatus_p
 <iframe frameborder="0" style="width:100%;height:400px;" src="https://viewer.diagrams.net/?target=blank&highlight=0000ff&edit=_blank&layers=1&nav=1&title=035_Pattern_SocialStatus_p.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1lKwj0Jw_ggXprABA7UFszDHHtMW7RALq%26export%3Ddownload"></iframe>